adam-26/react-dom-html/README.md

 # react-dom-html

-> The easiest way to render react-dom applications in the browser and on the server
+> The easiest way to render full-page react-dom applications in the browser and on the server

 > Removes the need for any HTML boilerplate